bgenot/bgenot.github.io/_pages/about.md

   - /about.html
 ---

+This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
+This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
+You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
+An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
 Genot, B., Burns, J.A., 2022.
 Transformation of the symbiotic alga Oophila amblystomatis: a new tool for animal-algae symbiosis studies.
 Symbiosis 87, 143–151. https://doi.org/10.1007/s13199-022-00861-0

 Genot, B., Grogan, M., Yost, M., Iacono, G., Archer, S.D., Burns, J.A., 2024.
 Functional stress responses in Glaucophyta: Evidence of ethylene and abscisic acid functions in Cyanophora paradoxa.
 Journal of Eukaryotic Microbiology n/a, e13041. https://doi.org/10.1111/jeu.13041